Who was Ram Dass? The Wonderful, Magical, “Be Here Now” Guru

 — Ram Dass

-Ram Dass teaches that compassion and spiritual service are the most important things we can offer to others.
-He is dedicated to helping human beings get past our mental chatter, religious dogma, and obsessiveness so that we can open our hearts and feel divine love — a profound mission.
+Ram Dass taught that compassion and spiritual service are the most important things we can offer to others.
+He was dedicated to helping human beings get past our mental chatter, religious dogma, and obsessiveness so that we can open our hearts and feel divine love — a profound mission.

 Ram Dass Foundations and Projects

 - The Love Serve Remember Foundation: a non-profit foundation that provides love, words of wisdom, and meditations, and continues the work of Neem Karoli Baba and Ram Dass.
 The foundation offers over one hundred podcasts and guided meditations, along with a few free apps.
-There is a lovely video and description here where Ram Dass expands on his thought, “We are all in the ocean of love.
+Ram Dass expands on his thought, “We are all in the ocean of love.
 It’s all Ram.
 It’s all God.
 It’s all The One.”

 Profound Ram Dass Books